Moths of North Carolina

 Habitats: This species primarily uses hazelnuts as hosts and local populations mostly occur where hazelnuts are present.
 Our two native species of hazelnuts occur in a wide variety of habitats that range from dry, rocky ridge tops and woods (Corylus cornuta) to more mesic forests, stream edges and even swamps (C. americana).
 Hazelnuts often thrive where there are open woods or thickets.

 Larval Host Plants: Cameraria corylisella is a rather specialized leafminer that uses both beaked hazelnut (Corylus cornuta) and American Hazelnut (C. americana).
-It also uses American Hornbeam (Carpinus caroliniana), but apparently relatively rarely in North Carolina. - View
+It also uses American Hornbeam (Carpinus caroliniana), but apparently relatively rarely in North Carolina.
+As of 2024, we have rearing records for both species of hazelnuts and American Hornbeam. - View

 Observation Methods: Local populations are most easily located by searching for the distinctive leaf mines that occur on hazelnut leaves.
 The adults appear to only occasionally come to lights.